alejandracabeza/SearchMusicApp/README.md

 ## Introduction

-A web app that allows you to search through ITunes API.
+A web app that allows you to search through ITunes and add album as favourites.

 ## Technologies

 - React.js
+- React Router
+- Context API
 - Itunes API
-- Context API

 ## Setup